andy-goryachev/AppFramework/README.md

 ## Software Requirements

-Requires JDK 23+ with JavaFX 23+.
+Requires JDK 23+ with JavaFX 24+.

 ## License

-This project and its source code is licensed under the [BSD 2-Clause "Simplified" License](LICENSE).
+This project and its source code is licensed under the [MIT License](LICENSE).